Up to 60% off sofas & mattresses — limited‑time deals.

 • Rub count: 50,000

-• Slipcovers: fully removable (cushions to frame)
+• Slipcovers: fully removable, from cushions to frame

 • Cushions: removable and reversible

-• Suspension: eight-way-hand tied spring system
+• Suspension: eight-way hand-tied spring system

 • Fabric content: 100% polyester